integralfx/BIOSTimingsEditor/README.md

 Java Swing GUI for editing AMD GPU VRAM timings

 ## Purpose
-This program was made for pre-Polaris GPUs which didn't have a GUI for editing VRAM timings and would have to resort to using a hex editor.
+This program is made for pre-Polaris GPUs which didn't have a GUI for editing VRAM timings and would have to resort to using a hex editor.

 ## To-do
 * Automatically find VRAM_Info offset to make finding the timings more consistent